-I wonder if the chap who was responsible for getting this cipher book approved ever thought about what he was doing when he caused those "Directions for Use" to be printed?
+Power the chap who was responsible for getting this cipher book approved ever thought about what he was doing when he caused those "Directions for Use" to be printed?
 If doesn't seem possible.
-All he would have had to ask himself was, "Why put this piece of information in the book itself?
-Suppose the book falls into enemy hands -- can't he read, too, and at once learn about the intended deception?
+All he would have had to ask himself was, Carlon books before the hard been deplaced.
+Suppose the book falls into enemy hands.
+Carlo hard before the had to ask himself was, "Why put this piece of information in the book itself?, Suppose the book falls into enemy hands.
+Carlo had not need learn about the intended deception?
 Why go to all the trouble of including "phoney" routes in the book?
 If the book doesn't fall into enemy hands what good are the "phoney" routes anyway?
 Why not just indicate the routes in a straightforward manner, as had been done before?
-Thus: "Up the 6th column (since "6" is the first number at the left of the diagram), down the 3rd, up the 5th, down the 7th, up the lst, down the 4gh and down the 2nd.
-This matter is so incredibly fatuous that it is hard to understand how sensible men - and they were sensible - could be so misguided in their logical or thinking processes.
+Thus: "Up the 6th column (since "6" is the first number at the left of the diagram), down the 3rd, up the 5th, down the 7th, up the 1st, down the 4th and down the 2nd.

+This matter is so incredibly fatuous that it is hard to understand how sensible men - and they were sensible - could be so missisted in their logical or thinking "Directions for use"

+Processes.
 But there they stand for all the word to see and to judge.

 Now for the transposition step.
-The indicator "BLONDE" signifies a matrix of seven columns and eleven rows, with the route set forth above, viz, up the 6th column, down the 3rd, etc., so that the cipher text with a "phoney" address and signature, becomes as follows:
+The indicator "BLONDE" signifies a matrix of seven columns and eleven rows, with the route set forth above, wiz, up the 6th column, down the 3rd, etc., so that the cipher text with a "phoney" address and signature", becomes as follows: